The Supply Chain

 Coal is extracted from either an open cut or underground mine by mining companies and is then processed before being stockpiled at or near the mine.

 From the stock pile, the coal is loaded onto coal trains and taken to DBCT.
-The coal trains are operated by three operators: Pacific National, Aurizon National Coal, and BMA Rail, all of which operate on Aurizon Network’s electrified rail network.
+The coal trains are operated by one of three operators: Pacific National, Aurizon National Coal, and BMA Rail, all of which operate on Aurizon Network’s electrified rail network.
 These trains carry approximately 10,000 metric tonnes of coal in 2.4 kilometre trains to the terminal.

 When the train reaches the terminal, it passes through one of three inloading rail receival stations, where the coal is unloaded from the open bottom of the train and onto conveyors.
 From here the coal is transferred to the DBCT stockyard.